tristanic/isolde/isolde/docs/source/tutorials/bulk_fitting/bulk_fitting.rst

 __ cxcmd:usage\ isolde\ restrain

-... which will print a short synopsis to the ChimeraX Log window.
+... which will print a short synopsis to the ChimeraX Log window, with a link to `more extensive documentation`__.

+__ help:user/commands/isolde_restrain.html

 Here we're trusting the starting model to be essentially correct (always a somewhat brave assumption when its resolution is 4.1 Angstroms!) - but as you'll see, it doesn't need to be perfect.
-Nevertheless, if you have a high-resolution template (of the same or a homologous structure), the *isolde restrain* command can cater to that.
+Nevertheless, if you have a high-resolution template (of the same or a homologous structure), the *isolde restrain* command can also cater to that.

-Before we start things moving, we have one more job to do.
-On associating a map to a model, ISOLDE automatically applies a weighting to it (that is, a constant specifying how strongly it "pulls" on the atoms).
-The automatic weighting is set at a value that is generally good for a model that is already reasonably well-fitted to its map.
-Since that clearly isn't the case here, we're going to need to dial it down quite a bit.
-We can always turn it back up later.
-Head back over to the map settings dialogue (where we set the map visualisation earlier), drop the weight down from its current value (which should be about 47.7) to 15, and click Set.

 Anyway, let's go ahead and fire up our simulation (unless you're running on a workstation with a strong GPU, I'm afraid this will be a little slow):